ghossh/ghossh.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to My Page

-You can use the [editor on GitHub](https://github.com/ghossh/ghossh.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Hello everyone welcome to my page.
+Myself Supriyo, working as a researcher in physical oceanography.
+Currently, my objective is to understand ocean models.

 ### Markdown